TigorBekerja/Product-Catalog-Management-System/README.md

 # Product Catalog Management System
-This project is a REST API for a Product management system.
-It uses the AdonisJS framework and PostgreSQL.
-You can register, login, see all or specific product; post, update, and delete your products.
+This project is a REST API for managing products.
+It is built using the AdonisJS framework and PostgreSQL database.
+Users can register, log in, and manage their own products, while all products are publicly viewable.

 ## Features
 - User registration & login with JWT